AppView

 { event: 'upsert' | 'delete'; uri: string; channel: string; text: string; facets: facet[]; createdAt: string; indexedAt: string; edited: boolean; parent: string; attachments: blob[];}reaction_event

 Section titled “reaction_event”Events of this type are sent to clients when a reaction has been added to or removed from a message.
+When the event is removed, all data except the uri and event can be omitted.

-{ event: 'added' | 'removed'; uri: string; emoji: string; target: string; channel: string;}user_event
+{ event: 'added' | 'removed'; uri: string; emoji: string; target: string;}user_event

 Section titled “user_event”Events of this type are sent to clients when a user the client knows about has updated their Bluesky profile or Colibri status.